 Ensuring access and providing reasonable accommodations for students with disabilities is a shared responsibility.
-Students, faculty and staff of the Office for Diversity work collaboratively to meet the obligations of College of Medicine, Mayo Clinic, to provide equal access to educational opportunities.
+Students, faculty and staff of the Office for Diversity work collaboratively to meet the obligations of Mayo Clinic College of Medicine and Science, to provide equal access to educational opportunities.

 If a student requests a disability-related accommodation in your course, you should first determine whether or not the student has discussed and arranged accommodations with the Office for Diversity.
 If not, immediately refer the student to the Office for Diversity, which is designated to arrange appropriate accommodations for all disabled Mayo students.

-The Office for Diversity provides a full range of support services, accommodations and programs to remove barriers to full participation in Mayo Graduate School.
+The Office for Diversity provides a full range of support services, accommodations and programs to remove barriers to full participation in Mayo Clinic Graduate School of Biomedical Sciences.